privcount/privcount/doc/CounterChecks.markdown

 #### Event Period

-The tally server checks for new events every event period.
+The tally server runs its main loop every event period.
+The main loop checks for config file changes, responds to Data Collector and Share Keeper status updates, and initiates or terminates rounds.

 ```
 tally_server: